DavitGhazaryan/RLDroneSim/README.md

 A comprehensive framework for training reinforcement learning agents on Ardupilot SITL (Software In The Loop) with Gazebo simulation.

+This project was funded by the Afeyan Foundation Research Grant Program at the American University of Armenia.

 ## Project Structure

 ```